ansys/pyspeos/README.rst

 .. warning:: Not currently available, work in progress...
 Please use `Sources`_.

 This repository is deployed as the Python packages `ansys-pyoptics <...>`_.
-As usual, installation is done by running.
+As usual, installation is done by running:

 .. code::